QMENTA/qmenta-sdk-tool-tutorial/README.md

 After the completion of the three steps the tool is ready to be run from the platform.

-To do so, you can go to **My Data** in the platform, select a subject that contains the necessary files to run the tool (and properly tagged) and click on **Start Analysis**.
+To do so, you can go to **My Data** in the platform, select a subject that contains the necessary files to run the tool (properly tagged) and click on **Start Analysis**.
 Then select your tool, choose the parameters you want it to run with and optionally add a name and a description to the analysis.
-Click on **Start analysis** when you are happy with the configuration.
+Click on **Start Analysis** when the configuration is ready.

  <img src="assets/run_tool.png" style="width: 50%"> <br/>